State media: Gunmen attack bazaar in Iran, killing 5 | Law-Order

 Gunmen opened fire in a bazaar in the southwestern Iranian city of Izeh on Wednesday, killing at least five people, including a young girl, and wounding civilians and security forces, state TV reported.

+Another 10 people, including security forces, were wounded in the shooting in Izeh, according to state TV.

-Valiollah Hayati, deputy governor of the Khuzestan province, where the city is located, said a young girl and a woman were among those killed.
+Valiollah Hayati, deputy governor of the Khuzestan province, where the Izeh is located, told state TV that a young girl and a woman were among those killed.

 Authorities have heavily restricted media access and periodically shut down the internet, making it difficult to confirm details of unrest in different parts of the country.